 The endocannabinoid system is a signalling system of receptors found on the surface of certain cells, and then the molecules that bind to them.
-These molecules are called ligands or endocannabinoids.
+Scientists call these molecules ligands or endocannabinoids.
 In addition, there are a collection of enzymes responsible for assembling or degrading the endocannabinoids.

-In the 1980s, research into the effect of endocannabinoids on the human brain discovered that there was a specific binding site for them.
-In the early 1990s, the two major cannabinoid receptors were identified and cloned.
-These are called CB1 and CB2 and they are both G protein-coupled receptors.
+During the 1980s, research into the effect of endocannabinoids on the human brain found that there was a specific binding site for them.
+In the early 1990s, the two major cannabinoid receptors saw identification and cloning.
+These are CB1 and CB2.
+Both are G protein-coupled receptors.
 Since this discovery, researchers have learned more about the endocannabinoid system and mechanisms for its involvement in various diseases.
 As a result, cannabis, or cannabinoids, have become the focus in developing new therapies, and the medical use of cannabis has become a target of public policy.

 The first type of cannabinoid receptor, CB1, is found primarily in the brain and on tissues associated with the central nervous system, such as neurons in the spinal cord.
 However, it has also been found in peripheral organs like the pancreas, digestive tract, and liver.